obihughes/omega-planner/docs/components.md

 - 3-day sliding view: shows 3 days at a time with "Prev 3 days" / "Next 3 days" controls to slide through the week.
 - 3-column grid layout for displayed days with full-width usage.
 - Second row shows Pantry and Shopping List side by side; both have always-visible add inputs and a one-click "Add all missing today" into the shopping list.
+- Providers: `MealsProvider`, `PantryProvider`, and `ShoppingProvider` wrap the `/meals` page, ensuring shared state across all components and robust localStorage persistence with cross-tab syncing.
 ### PantrySidebar (`components/meals/PantrySidebar.tsx`)
 Location: `components/meals/PantrySidebar.tsx`